fabiana2611/fabiana2611.github.io/_posts/2024/2024-05-11-kubernetes.md

 <h3>Step 1 - prepare the image</h3>

 <p style="text-align: justify;">Considering you will create your image, we have to create the image from a project and sent it to the Docker Hub.
 More details about Docker and commands you can see <a href="https://fabiana2611.github.io/infra/docker">here</a>.
-For the example we are using this <a href="XXXXX">github code</a>.</p>
+For the example we are using this <a href="https://github.com/fabiana2611/demo-kubernetes">github code</a>.</p>

 {% highlight ruby %}
 // create the image